First inauguration of Álvaro Uribe: Schedule

-Álvaro Uribe left the Casa de Nariño at 3:30 accompanied by his wife Lina, his children Tomas and Jeronimo, Francisco Santos and his wife María Victoria.
+Álvaro Uribe left the San Carlos Palace at 3:30 accompanied by his wife Lina, his children Tomas and Jeronimo, Francisco Santos and his wife María Victoria.
 Escorted by the Generals of the Military Forces, the Joint General Staff, the Army, the Navy, the Air Force and the National Police.
 To the National Capitol.
 Uribe received the oath and the presidential sash from the president of the Senate, Dilian Francisca Toro, fifteen salutes were fired from the Bridge of Boyacá to greet the new president.
 Uribe administered the vice presidential oath to Francisco Santos and continued with his 30 minute and 40 second inaugural speech.
 For this occasion, the outgoing president and his wife did not welcome the new president and his family, a tradition that was thirty years old.
 The inauguration of Cabinet members took place the following day instead of on the same day of the inauguration as had been customary until then.